 To become a Board-certified teacher, eligible candidates must demonstrate advanced knowledge, skills, and practice in their individual certificate area by completing four components: three portfolio entries and a computer-based assessment.

 Throughout the certification process, teachers will be able to apply the National Board Standards to their classroom practice and connect with other teachers pursuing certification.

 Review Standards and Certificate Areas

 The standards for all Board certification areas are founded on the Five Core Propositions that represent a professional consensus on the unique aspects of practice that distinguish accomplished teachers.
-Candidates must select a certificate area associated with their classroom specialty.
+Candidates should view the available certificate areas and then select a certificate area associated with their classroom specialty.

 Are You Eligible?